Carbon Compass

 Reflections

-I started believing information was the primary barrier—if people just understood their carbon footprint, they'd act differently.
-Research dismantled that assumption.
+I started believing information was the primary barrier - that if people understood their carbon footprint, they’d act.
+Research dismantled that assumption fast.

 Information without action pathways creates guilt, not change.
-The breakthrough came when I shifted from "understanding impact" to "taking the next small step."
+The breakthrough came when I stopped designing for understanding and started designing for the next small, specific, achievable step.

 The most surprising finding: social features drove engagement far more than I expected.
-Community challenges weren't secondary—they were essential infrastructure.
+Community challenges weren’t secondary - they were essential infrastructure.
+Behavior change is social before it’s individual.

-Aggregated across millions of decisions, personal choices create market signals.
-Carbon Compass is a prototype for turning individual intention into collective impact.
+Aggregated across millions of purchase decisions, individual choices become market signals.
+Carbon Compass is a prototype for turning personal intention into collective impact — and a data layer that tells brands exactly where consumer values are shifting.